 How common are direct awards for complex contracts (contract awards without any prior publication or competition)?
 On what grounds might a procuring entity seek to make a direct award?
 On what grounds might such a decision be challenged?

-- Only One Responsible Source: This situation arises when only one known source is capable of providing the goods or services required.
-It implies that competition is not feasible because of the uniqueness or specialized nature of the requirement.
+- Only One Responsible Source: Applicable when only one known source can meet the requirement due to the unique or specialized nature of the goods or services.
 (FAR 6.302-1)

-- National Security: To meet national security needs, the government can justify non-competitive awards, especially for classified contracts or when involving matters integral to national defense.
+- National Security: Justified for contracts involving classified information or matters integral to national defense.
 (FAR 6.302-6)

 -